DanielMartensson/MataveControl/examples/examples.md

 # Examples
-This folder are all the examples such as pictures etc.
+This folder containts some simple examples.